m-ostadi/worker-scheduler/README.md

 ## Usage
 For running the project you should first start the websocket server by following command:
 `php artisan websockets:serve`

+And then in another terminal run your laravel server with following command:
+`php artisan serve`

 then you can login with admin or worker account with these credentials: